khushhallchandra/khushhallchandra.github.io/blog/testing/index.md

 mathjax: true
 ---

-# Login to the server
+# Login to the server1

 To login into server, please open a terminal and execute the following command.